oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

     - if you *do not* have a working HomeAssistant server, use the *Add new server...* option and set up the server
     - if you do have a working HomeAssistant server, ensure this is correctly selected in the *Server* entry field
   - update the *server* node, the *ha-entity-config* node, and finally save the *sensor* node and redeploy the flow

-> [!IMPORTANT]
-> As a *minimum*, you will need to edit the sensor configuration nodes, at least to update and redeploy, in order to reconnect these configuration nodes with *your* default homeassistant server.

 ![configuration-setup](/images/configsetup.png)